humanmade/block-editor-components/README.md

 ## Release Process

-The default branch, `main` contains sources only.
+The default branch, `main`, contains sources only.
 Releases are published from a dedicated branch, `release`, which also includes the built assets.

 Releasing a new version is done via the `release` script, which must be executed from the default branch: